BOTSWANA 8 Days

 Moremi Game Reserve—experience the untamed beauty and breathtaking game drives.

-In the Moremi Reserve, visitors can experience excellent views of common savannah game as well as birdwatching on the lagoons.
+In the Moremi Reserve, visitors can enjoy great views of typical savanna wildlife, as well as birdwatching on the lagoons.
 There are also thickly wooded areas, which are home to leopards and the Cape Wild Dogs.

-Embark on an unforgettable Mokoro (dugout canoes) tour down the Khwai River.
+Embark on an unforgettable Mekoro (dugout canoes) tour down the Khwai River.
 Skilled guides will take you through the shallow delta, where you can see hippos, elephants, and crocodiles up close.

 Overnight: Moremi Game Reserve camp.